Sateetje/awesome-nem-projects/README.md

 * [Paytomat](https://paytomat.com/) - Join [Telegram](https://t.me/paytomat) - Blockchain-based payment processing system created to help merchants, consumers and crypto core teams to find each other and create real-life traction for cryptocurrencies as an emerging method of everyday payments.
 * [PundiX](https://pundix.com) - Join [Telegram](https://t.me/Pundix) - Empowering blockchain developers and token holders to sell cryptocurrency and services at any physical store in the world.
 * [SENRIYAL](https://forum.nem.io/t/sen-ri-yal-migrant-workers-remittance-crossborder-platform/13348) - Join [Telegram](https://t.me/joinchat/HNhhQRDueFAf4ayszN4fFA) - Remittance business on Blockchain platform.
+* [TokenPost](https://tokenpost.kr/) - Users would be able to utilize the issued TPC only after their membership in the TokenPost ecosystem.
+The token could be used to pay for participating in the conferences sponsored by TokenPost, as well as for the payment of blockchain education services.
+It can also be used to purchase merchandise in TokenPost Stores.
 * [TravelbyBit](https://www.travelbybit.com/) - Join [Telegram](https://t.me/TravelbyBit) - Foundational application of digital currencies is instant payment and transfers anywhere around the world.

 ## Platforms